TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 9. The retailer shall verify, with the relevant PSP, that the selected PAYMENT METHOD(s) are accepted for:
    - the concerned CUSTOMER PURCHASE PACKAGE(s);
    - the concerned distributor(s);
-   - the TRANSPORt CUSTOMER context;
+   - the TRANSPORT CUSTOMER context;
    - the country, currency and tax context;
    - the amount and charging rule;
    - the requested CHARGING MOMENT; and